 Being mindful is a very good way of dealing with anxiety, because it helps you to step back from the situation.
 My coaching provides you with the skills needed to apply mindfulness in your everyday life.

 Some of the common physical anxiety symptoms are: heart palpitations, difficulty breathing, a tight chest, sweaty palms as well as headaches and stomach aches.
 In the short term you can deal with these symptoms by putting your hand on your abdomen and concentrating on your breathing.
 This will help you to release the tension.
 In the long run you might want to consider seeking professional help.

 About myself: My name is Natalie and I am half English and half German.
 I provide counselling, psychotherapy and art therapy in German and English.
 The focus of my work lies on foreign language anxiety and my goal is to help people overcome inhibitions in speaking a new language.
 (I also

 offer this via phone)

-You can book a free first 60-minute session.
-If you are interested, you can send me a short email or call me: +49 40 46090233.
+You can book a first session by sending me a short email or by calling me: +49 40 46090233.
 Looking forward to hearing from you!